Megalounge/nouserlogon-fix/README.md

 execute `required.bat` to install necessary libraries.

-Locate your `py.exe` in your `C:/Windows/` folder, open properties and set it to always run as administrator
+Locate your `pythonw.exe` in your python installed folder, open properties and set it to always run as administrator

 # Running the module

-execute `start.bat` to start the module
+Right click the python file and Edit with IDLE, then Run the module.

 Profit!